bata24/gef/docs/FAQ.md

 ## Is there a way to get a pre-built kernel of each version?
 I use [https://kernel.ubuntu.com/](https://kernel.ubuntu.com/mainline).

-Download `linux-image-unsigned-*_amd64.deb` your preferred, and extract `/boot/vmlinuz-*`.
+Download your preferred `linux-image-unsigned-*_amd64.deb` file, then extract `/boot/vmlinuz-*` file from it.
 No filesystem image is provided.
 Please use the one created with `buildroot` or provided in past CTF challenges.

 Download `linux-modules-*_amd64.deb` for `System.map` and `config`.

 ## Will each GEF command be more accurate if I have `vmlinux` with debug symbols?
-No, whether `vmlinux` includes debug information has no effect on GEF behavior.
+No, the presence or absence of debug information in `vmlinux` does not impact GEF's functionality or behavior.

 GEF always uses its own resolved address with `ksymaddr-remote`.
 It also performs its own heuristic structure member detection in each command.